kubeinn/kubeinn/docs/README.md

 The kube configuration file may be shared with other members of the project.

 ## Tickets
-We understand that there will be times when intervention by cluster administrators is necessary.
+There will be times when intervention by cluster administrators is necessary.
 For example, project members might wish to install Custom Resource Definitions (CRDs) which may potentially affect other cluster users.

 That's why we have introduced a simplified ticket management service.
 A project supervisor may raise a ticket, while innkeepers may view these tickets and take the necessary actions.